code-423n4/2023-06-lukso/README.md

 _[LSP17ContractExtension]_ is designed to extend a contract's functionality post-deployment.
 Once a contract with a set of functions is deployed on the blockchain, it becomes immutable, meaning that no additional functions can be added after deployment.

 The LSP17ContractExtension standard provides a solution to this limitation.
-It does this by forwarding the call to an extension instead of leading to a revert due to the invocation of an undefined function.
+It does this by forwarding the call to an extension contract through the `fallback` function, instead of leading to a revert due to the invocation of an undefined function.
 This forwarding mechanism allows the contract to be extended and to add functionality after it has been deployed.
 The standard could be beneficial for contract that should support standards and functions that get standardized and discussed in the future.

 ## LSP20CallVerification